Ec(h)o: V. postlude (2023)

 Melbourne Symphony Orchestra

-Conductor - Matthew Coorey
+Conductor: Matthew Coorey

-This work was commissioned by the Melbourne Symphony Orchestra in 2019 as part of the Cybec 21st Century Australian Composers Program.
+Concrete, Glass, Shadow was commissioned by the Melbourne Symphony Orchestra in 2019 as part of the Cybec 21st Century Australian Composers Program.
 It was performed and recorded by the Melbourne Symphony Orchestra with Matthew Coorey (conductor) in January 2020 at Iwaki Auditorium (Southbank, VIC)

 The writing of this work for chamber orchestra was influenced by the cityscape of Melbourne, a city I have always known and been fascinated by.
 Concrete, Glass, Shadow represents the city at different times of the day, mapping a lengthening of shadows against an immovable and towering environment built from concrete and glass.
 This excerpt is taken from the final section of the piece, where shadowy textures reign, but always with the glint of glass high above.